find your perfect postgrad program

 Postgraduate (MSc, MA, MBA and PhD) Programs in Human Resources

 Human resource (HR) management is a relatively new field that pulls together the fields of personnel administration, organisational behaviour and development, labour relations, the economics of human capital, and subfields such as leadership, change management, and others.
-These fields are combined into one that focuses on how organisations can develop policies and practices to manage large groups of employees, freelancers, and others who work on behalf of the organisation.
+These fields are combined into one that focuses on how companies can develop policies and practices to manage large groups of employees, freelancers and others who work on behalf of the organisation.

 Once a support function loathed by operating managers (who regarded HR professionals as ignorant of the business that employed them and likely to hamstring operations with endless paperwork), HR is increasingly likely to be seen as a helpful partner in the drive to build a flexible, cost-effective, committed and competent workforce and organisation.